to being a published author and Creative Writing and English Professor, Andrew is an accomplished freelance editor with

 transitions and moving sentences to improve readability.

-- Suggesting—and sometimes implementing—additions and deletions,
+- Suggesting—and sometimes implementing—additions

-noting them at the sentence and paragraph level.
+and deletions, noting them at the sentence and paragraph level.

-a uniform level, tone, and focus as specified by the publisher or developmental editor.
+may enforce a uniform level, tone, and focus as specified by the publisher or developmental editor.

 Editing: 1000 words per hour at 45/hr